 According to the GVR report of the 3D printing market, from 2021-2028, the 3D printing construction market size is expected to grow with a compound annual growth rate of as much as 91.5%.

 3D printing will be already used to model and build complex structures, whether small or large scale.
-In fact, one of the biggest 3D printing construction companies, ICON, is collaborating with Lennar and the architecture studio BIG to build a so-called “3D neighborhood” in Austin, which will have 100 3D printed houses.
+In fact, one of the biggest 3D printing construction companies, ICON, is collaborating with Lennar and the architecture studio BIG to build a so-called “3D neighborhood” in Austin, which has 100 3D-printed houses.

-When the project is completed, the neighborhood will be the largest 3D-printed homes community in the world.
+When the project is completed, the neighborhood will be the largest 3D-printed home community in the world.

-This said we understand that integrating 3D printing in construction might be a challenging task if you’re new to it.
-However, keep in mind that the technology will help you build houses in a highly accurate manner, improving your work efficiency, reducing labor costs, and allowing you to finish the projects much faster.
+This said, we understand that integrating 3D printing in construction might be a challenging task if you’re new to it.
+However, keep in mind that the technology will help you build houses in a highly accurate manner.
+This will improve your work efficiency, reducing labor costs, and allowing you to finish projects much faster.

-Unfortunately, environmentally speaking, our planet is currently in such a critical condition that using green building technology is not only one of the newest construction technology trends; it’s slowly becoming mandatory.
+Environmentally speaking, our planet is currently in a critical condition, and using green building technology is not only one of the newest construction technology trends.
+It’s slowly becoming mandatory.

 But what do we mean by green construction technology?
 For those who don’t know, green construction technologies are energy-efficient, innovative tools that leave less carbon footprint on the environment.
-In other words, it is a more sustainable solution that is beneficial for both builders, residents, and building owners.
+In other words, it is a more sustainable solution that benefits builders, residents, and building owners.

 The thing is that most of our countries are confronting the “Urban Heat Island” phenomenon, which is when the urban areas have a much higher temperature than the surroundings.
 The reason for this occurring is that cities are packed with too many buildings and fewer green surfaces.
 So, even tiny steps towards more environmentally friendly cities will matter.

-Green construction technology allows designing buildings that consume less energy, have more design flexibility, cost lower to maintain, and so on.
-The best part is that the green building technology does not reduce the durability of the structures while helping to minimize the amount of material used.
+Green construction technology trends allow designing buildings that consume less energy, have more design flexibility, cost lower to maintain, and so on.
+The best part is that green building technology does not reduce the durability of the structures while helping to minimize the amount of material used.